 Fauna & Flora

-Nowadays, the botanical families represented by a greater number of species in António Borges’ Garden are Arecaceae (palm trees), Asparagaceae (such as dragon tree), and Mirtaceae (such as Melaleucas).
+Nowadays, the botanical families with the greatest number of species in António Borges’ Garden are Arecaceae (palm trees), Asparagaceae (such as dragon trees), and Mirtaceae (such as Melaleucas).

-In 2020, the Municipality of Ponta Delgada published a new brochure about the garden, emphasizing a set of landmarks and specimens of interest.
+In 2020, the Municipality of Ponta Delgada published a new brochure about the garden, highlighting a set of landmarks and notable specimens.
 The select specimens correspond to 15 species with very different histories that are described below:

 - Silk floss tree;